openwanderer/example-app/README.md

 # OpenWanderer server apps

-Within this repository are two example apps making use of both the client `jsapi` and the server.
+Within this repository are three example apps making use of both the client `jsapi` and the server.

 - `hello-world` : a Hello World OpenWanderer server app.
 Contains the absolute basic PHP and JavaScript code to view panoramas by ID and navigate along sequences.